Surbhi0265/PowerBi_dashboard/README.md

 1.passengers prefers to travel on weekdays more than weekends 2.Passengers prefers North america cities more to travel
 3. Airlines performce declines in the month of june- july
-4. many ailines needs to work on increasing their Load factor percentage
+4. many airlines needs to work on increasing their Load factor percentage